Working with Jobs#

 | | | | alignments3D | alignments3D | ✕

-This information is also available as a Python list from job.doc.input_slot_groups.
+This information is also available as a Python object from job.inputs.

 This example extraction job requires inputs micrographs and particles.
 These must be connected from one or more parent jobs that produce the same types (exposure and particle, respectively) as outputs, e.g., an Inspect Particle Picks job.
 Note also the required low-level slot connections: